 Jane began her network news career as a correspondent for ABC News based in Los Angeles.
 On the West Coast, she covered everything from breaking news to a presidential campaign and for many weeks covered O.J.
 Simpson’s civil trial.
 ABC News also sent Jane on several overseas assignments.
 She reported on NATO’s air strikes on Kosovo and the refugee crisis in Macedonia, and she traveled to Indonesia to report on riots and the dictator Suharto’s fall from power.

 In 2005, Jane moved to Boston after her marriage to Mark Johnson, a founding partner of Innosight, an international business consulting firm.
 Mark and Jane are the proud parents of two children, Ella, 10, and William, 9.
 They share her lifelong love of music and all play both the violin and the piano.

 While raising her young children, Jane has never lost her passion for broadcast journalism.
-Since 2006, she has been honored to serve as the primary fill-in host of "On Point with Tom Ashbrook" on WBUR and NPR when her friend Tom takes time off.
+Since 2006, she has been honored to serve as the primary fill-in host of "On Point" on WBUR and NPR.
 She also hosted WBUR’s Radio Boston every Friday for two years until the program was expanded to five days a week.